niklases/PyPEF/encoding_validation_api/API_README.md

 <sup>*§*</sup><sub>Equal contribution</sub> <br>

 # An exemplary use of PyPEF code as an API.
-Some classes adapted from the src/Modules_Regression.py for constructing a small API that might be useful for encoding amino acid sequences to generate FFT-ed sequence encodings or raw encodings that can be used for model construction and validation similar to the PyPEF routine.
+Some classes and functions adapted from the src/Modules_Regression.py for constructing a small API that might be useful for encoding amino acid sequences to generate FFT-ed sequence encodings or raw encodings that can subsequently be used for model construction and validation similar to the PyPEF routine.

-An exemplary running script is provided in run_script_example.py that uses classes of pypef_api.py.
+An exemplary running script is provided in run_script_example.py that uses a class and a function of pypef_api.py.
 The exemplary dataset (sequences and respective labels) is imported from exemplary_dataset_B.py.